xavierbasc/dm50/README.md

 | STM32L5 | 17 nA | 62 µA/MHz | 256KB | 256KB - 512KB |
 | STM32U5 | 110 nA | 19 µA/MHz | 768KB | 1MB - 2MB |
 (*) Power Off with backup registers without real-time clock.

-The most appropriate SoC, from the STM32L4 family, has been chosen in order to lower the cost, and STM32U5 and STM32L5 series have a higher consumption than STM32L4.

-The series STM32L4 are available in different lines: STM32L4x1 (Access line), STM32L4x2 (USB Device), STM32L4x3 (USB Device, LCD), STM32L4x5 (USB OTG) and STM32L4x6 (USB OTG, LCD).

 # Reference hardware and software
 Comparison of the hardware used in the different reference calculators: